 Teachers at Pyangle

-Miss M C Eames 1885-Oct 188621/6 parents wrote a letter of complaint to Minister of Education Most complaints were found “groundless”.
+Miss M C Eames 1885-Oct 1886 On 21/6/1886 parents wrote a letter of complaint to the Minister of Education.
+Most complaints were found “groundless”.
 Miss Eames, according to her inspector was “painstaking and industrious” though she overused corporal punishment.
 She was removed to a school “equal in importance”, McDonald’s Creek.

 Miss Jane McManus 1893-Sept 1894

-Samuel J Butler 1913 He provided relief when Mrs Hickey had “considerable” leave of absence in first half of year
+Samuel J Butler 1913 He provided relief when Mrs Hickey had “considerable” leave of absence in the first half of the year.

-Linda Campbell Feb-July 1914 She severed connection with the Department, “kind and efficient”
+Linda Campbell Feb-July 1914 She severed connection with the Department, was “kind and efficient”

 Miss Schneider ?–May 1915

-Miss Bridget O’Connell July 1915-Feb 1916 When the school closed the Lue teacher requested that Miss O’Connell be transferred to Lue.
+Miss Bridget O’Connell July 1915-Feb 1916 When Pyangle school closed the Lue teacher asked that Miss O’Connell be transferred to Lue.